PrateekB03/Data-Analytics-Portfolio/README.md

 **Results:**
 Automated the manually process of collecting information.
 Created a WebScrapper using Python to extract information such as Legal, Financial Information, about the company etc from a third party website and make a database with the extracted data into excel.

+**GenAI for Data Analysis**

+**Code**

+**About the Project**
+I was given a retail data set from a company called ToyTrends.
+I had to develop an advanced AI Assistant which was capable of conducting insightful Data Analysis on the sales data.

+**Technology Used**  Python, OpenAI, Pandas

+**Results**
+Successfully created a Assistant using OpenAI to get meaningful insights from the data.
+Also, built a line chart and histogram to get the answers to the business questions given to by ToyTrends